laataiasu/laataiasu.github.io/content/post/2019-11-12-first-masturbation/index.md

 After finding a good video, I picked a lot of tissues and put them on the floor.
 I turned down my trousers and pants, and my hand was shaking my piny.
 And then finally I cummed.
 At that time I ensure myself not to do that again.
 Because I know that I am not mandul.
 But I can't maintain that idea.
 Whenever I am alone again, that feeling when i felt
 "Is it I can cum" it proves by the biology lesson that I can make a baby. and I did the second masturbation, with regret.
-And after that I repeat that I was addicted.
+And after that I repeat that I was
+[[Addiction|addicted]].
 And I feel like I cant live without porn.
 Porn is damaging me.